publicityreform/findbyimage/syllabus.md

 as for where to find papers, i'd like to focus on AI/machine learning/deep learning, but this can encompass all aspects from math to social science to ethics to infrastructure to design... it's a broad field for sure. i've listed a few sources [here]({{site.baseurl}}/readings#technical-reading-whitepapers). also, [arXiv](https://arxiv.org/) is a terrific repository of scientific papers - try searching for terms that interest you. ideally, we'll start with newer work: if the paper is older than 6 months or so, try to determine if newer work has been published that updates or revises the original publication.

-# Assignment 4: Studio Project - to be completed by groups of three.
+# Assignment 4: Studio Project
+- to be completed by groups of three.

 This is the primary project that each student will complete over the course of the class.
 Each project should start with an essential question related the poetics of machine learning, and progress towards becoming an artwork that makes use of machine learning techniques.

 This project will be presented three times,  first as a **proposal**, second as a **proof of concept**, and third as a **finished artwork**.
 The design and final form of this project is completely up to the collaborative group, but should be a consideration from the proposal stage on.
 In-class critiques at each stage will help guide the group to refine their initial proposal and working process, and to make full use of available resources.

 # Additional Course Materials and Readings
 Throughout the course we will be reading and discussing critical texts, poetry, and speculative fiction, as well as looking at artwork for contextual and comparative examples.
 Students will be expected to apply an understanding of these materials in project critiques.
-A range of additional resources for learning more about machine learning - textbooks, online courses, tutorials etc. are available [here](/resources.md), and we may make reference to them occasionally as needed.
+A [reading list can be found here](/readings/).
+A range of additional resources for learning more about machine learning - online courses, tutorials etc. as well as API's, frameworks, and projects of interest are collected [here](/resources.md), and we may make reference to them occasionally as needed.

 # Grading:
 Grading will be determined as follows: